My best friends are inevitably people with whom I feel free to be completely and utterly myself.

 It’s an inevitable and tragic truth that the older you get, the less opportunity you have to enjoy the eccentricities of childhood.
 We suppress that part of us for the comfort of strangers (and our own families).
 We try to appear “normal” and not rock the boat.

 For example, I went to the post office as a cow on Halloween day in my twenties, before I had kids, and got weird looks.

 Years later, when I gave birth to my son, I decided that I wasn’t going to wait any longer to indulge my frilly, glittery, inner five-year-old.
-After all, I was finally a grown ass woman, which meant I got to tell others to kiss my grown ass (not literally, I don’t want to get punched) if they thought I shouldn’t wear tutus to the library.
+After all, I was finally a grown woman, which meant I got to tell others to kiss my grown butt (not literally, I don’t want to get punched) if they thought I shouldn’t wear tutus to the library.
 No more waiting.
 I wanted to jump in with both feet.